alexbasista/tfc-policies/README.md

-# tfc-sentinel
+# tfc-policies

-Sample Sentinel policies and config to use within Terraform Cloud or Terraform Enterprise.
+Sample Sentinel and OPA policies and config to use within Terraform Cloud or Terraform Enterprise.